joneit/mu/README.md

-# µ lib
+# object-iterators
-mu - Mini Underscore library

-Just the object iterators, similar in name and function to those found in underscore.js.
+The object iterators, similar in name and function to those found in underscore.js.

 ## API documentation

-Detailed API docs can be found [here](http://joneit.github.io/mu/global.html).
+Detailed API docs can be found [here](http://joneit.github.io/object-iterators/global.html).

 Or see the Underscore docs: